Am I financially stable? That’s an important question to ask if you’re wondering how your money management skills measure up.

 If you recognize that your financial situation isn’t as stable as you’d like it to be, it’s important to consider how you can improve it.
 Working your way through this list of action items is a good starting point but what if you’re overwhelmed by debt or struggle to make a budget?

 In that case, you may benefit from talking to a nonprofit credit counselor or a financial advisor.
 A credit counselor can help you come up with a plan for budgeting, paying down debt, and getting into a savings routine.
 And once you begin to gain some stability, you can think about things like investing or insurance.

 In addition, you can consult these government sources for more insight:

 Achieving financial stability can take time, but it’s possible if you’re using the right approach to managing money.
 Taking small steps, such as setting one or two money goals or changing bank accounts, can add up to a big difference in your situation over time.

 If you’re tired of throwing money away on banking fees, for instance, you might consider opening an online bank account with SoFi.
 You can get checking and savings in one convenient place and easily manage your accounts online or through the SoFi mobile app.
-When you open an account with direct deposit, SoFi doesn’t charge any fees, and you can earn a hyper competitive up to 3.25% APY, which can help your money grow faster.
+When you open an account with direct deposit, SoFi doesn’t charge any fees, and you can earn a competitive APY, which can help your money grow faster.
 A bonus for qualifying accounts: You can get paycheck access up to two days early.

 How much money is considered financially stable?